EDUCATION DEVELOPMENT PROGRAMME

 To address educational challenges facing Namibia the Rössing Foundation assists the Government through the Ministry of Education, Arts and Culture by availing opportunities to teachers and learners to acquire subject-related knowledge for the development of competencies in English, Mathematics and the Sciences.

-To this end, the Rössing Foundation built and operates three stateof-the-art education centres in Arandis and Swakopmund in the Erongo Region and in Ondangwa in the Oshana Region.
+To this end, the Rössing Foundation has built and operates three state-of-the-art education centres in Arandis and Swakopmund in the Erongo Region and in Ondangwa in the Oshana Region.

-In addition to these three centres, the Rössing Foundation operates a Mobile Laboratory vehicle, fully equipped with the necessary materials and equipment beftting the Namibian curricula in the subjects of the English language, Mathematics and the Sciences.
+In addition to these three centres, the Rössing Foundation operates a Mobile Laboratory, a vehicle fully equipped with the necessary materials and equipment benefiting the Namibian curricula in the subjects of the English language, Mathematics and the Sciences.

 The Mobile Laboratory was introduced in 2015 and has been supporting rural schools for the past three years.